kptdev/kpt/docs/README.md

 kpt is a toolkit to help you manage, manipulate, customize, and apply Kubernetes resource configuration files, both manually and programmatically.
 (And has a name short enough that you don't have to alias it to `k`).

+A primary goal of kpt is to facilitate configuration reuse.
+The two primary sets of capabilities that are required to enable reuse are:
+1. The ability to distribute/publish/share, compose, and update groups of configuration artifacts, commonly known as packages.
+2. The ability to adapt them to your use cases, which we call customization.

 In order to facilitate programmatic operations, kpt:
 1. Relies upon git as the source of truth
 2. Represents configuration as data, specifically Kubernetes resources serialized as YAML or JSON.